natalieagus/50005/docs/Programming Assignment/pa1/03-builtin-commands.md

     };
 ```

-{:.note-title}
-> An array of character pointers
->
-> `const char *builtin_commands[]` declares an array of character pointers where each pointer is pointing to a constant character string.

 ## Builtin command handler
 It is recommended that you refactor the shell code such that each builtin command will call a specific handler function, instead of writing a gigantic `if-else` string matching clause in the `main`.
-You can do this elegantly in c by first declaring each handler in the header file:
+You can do this elegantly by first declaring each handler in the header file:

 ```c